dev-alamin/dev-alamin/README.md

 # Al Amin - Web Application Developer
-### WordPress Theme & Plugin Developer with 4 years of experience
+### WordPress Theme & Plugin Developer

-📍 Dhaka, Bangladesh
+📍 Khulna, Bangladesh
 📧 Email: hmalaminmb4@gmail.com

 ## About Me
 I'm Al Amin, a passionate WordPress developer with a strong frontend background.
 Building engaging websites is my forte, and I'm always eager to explore new trends and challenges in the web development world.

-- 🔭 I’m currently working on crafting premium Themeforest templates with advanced frontend skills.
+- 🔭 I’m currently working on ShopSpark Plugin.
-- 🌱 I’m currently learning new WordPress trends and techniques.
+- 🌱 I’m currently learning React & NextJS.
-- 👯 I’m looking to collaborate on exciting open-source WordPress projects.
+- 👯 I’m looking to collaborate on exciting open-source projects.
 - 🤔 I’m looking for help with optimizing website performance and scaling.
 - 💬 Ask me about WordPress, frontend development, or web performance.
 - 📫 How to reach me: [Email](mailto:hmalaminmb4@gmail.com)